yegor256/blog/_drafts/_sex.md

 remain the same.
 I do believe in inequality between men and women.
 I want to see us as gentlemen and ladies.
 Not just gender-less people.

-Thanks to that inequality we find women attractive, we fall in love with them, we marry them and make kids.
+Thanks to that inequality men find women attractive, fall in love with them, marry them and make kids.
 Thanks to that inequality many years ago my dad asked my mon out, kissed her, proposed, and helped me meet this world.

 Now back to the main problem: women in tech.
 I'm a programmer myself,